2018-2019 Student Milestones

 - Michelle Pacheco-Espinoza (MSW’21) was one of five Inspiraciones speakers asked to tell their personal stories on stage at the third annual Latinas LEAD Power Summit, which took place June 8, 2019, at the Latino Community Foundation in Colorado.
 The focus of her story was “Not from here.
 Not from there.”

-- At the CSSW graduation ceremony held on May 22, 2019, Samantha Arthur (MSW’19) was honored with the Dr. Peter B. Vaughan NASW-NYC Student Award for her exceptional leadership and commitment to social work values during her field internship for the New York State Office of Children and Family Services, Division of Juvenile Justice and Opportunities for Youth.
+- At the CSSW graduation ceremony held on May 22, 2019, Samantha Arthur (MSW’19) was honored with the Dr. Peter B. Vaughan NASW-NYC Student Award for her exceptional leadership and commitment to social work values during her practicum internship for the New York State Office of Children and Family Services, Division of Juvenile Justice and Opportunities for Youth.
 Not only did she manage operations for the $1 million after-school enhancement program budget, but she also created a proposal to design and implement a mentoring program for women of color to position them for executive leadership..

 - Student leaders from the Asian Pacific Islander, Black, and LatinX Caucuses created a milestone for the School of Social Work, and for Columbia University, by organizing the first combined People of Color Graduation at a Columbia graduate school, held at Riverside Church on May 20, 2019.